dagartga/dagartga.github.io/_posts/2024-03-05-customer-segmentation.md

 It would be interesting to run this clustering/segmentation at a lower level of product areas, so rather than just the four areas of Meat, Dairy, Fruit, Vegetables - clustering spend across the sub-categories *below* those categories.
 This would mean creating more specific clusters, and getting an even more granular understanding of dietary preferences within the customer base.

-It could also be interesting to include customer metrics such as distance to store, gender etc to give a even more well-rounded customer segmentation.
+It could also be interesting to include customer metrics such as distance to store, gender, etc to give a even more well-rounded customer segmentation.

 Lastly, other clustering approaches such as hierarchical clustering or DBSCAN can be used and their results compared.
 <br>